ArturCSegat/CssServerBot2/README.md

 # CssServerBot2
-## Rcon wrapper to handle Counter Strike Source server from a discord bot
+## Rcon wrapper to handle Counter Strike server from a discord bot

 # Usage